Stand with Ukraine flag

 Name Type Label

-SD-001 smart-sensor Indoor Air Quality Sensor
+SD-001 air-sensor Indoor Air Quality Sensor

 EM-002 energy-sensor Energy Meter